2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 2002 Indiana Quarter Value

-This quarter highlights Indiana’s identity as a crossroads of movement and innovation.
-The Indianapolis 500 reflects its automotive legacy, while nineteen stars mark its 1816 admission as the nineteenth state, underscoring a history shaped by transportation and connectivity.
+The 2002 Indiana Quarter highlights the state’s identity as a crossroads of movement and innovation.
+The Indianapolis 500 race car reflects its automotive legacy, while nineteen stars mark Indiana’s 1816 admission as the 19th state.

 Even within identical MS69 grades, mint origin dramatically affects value.
-Philadelphia examples achieved $690 at auction, yet Denver specimens commanded $3,760, revealing the extreme scarcity of flawless strikes from Colorado’s facility.
+Philadelphia examples achieved $690 at auction, but Denver specimens commanded $3,760—one of the widest mint-to-mint price gaps in the entire 50 State Quarters series.
+This extreme difference reveals just how rare flawless Denver strikes truly are.

-This technical precision translates to stark market disparity—clad proofs in PR70 reach approximately $123, while silver proofs at the same grade soar to $1,064, reflecting both precious metal content and collector preference.
+This technical precision translates to a stark market gap: clad proofs in PR70 DCAM reach approximately $123, while silver proofs at the same grade soar to $1,064, reflecting both precious metal content and collector preference.

 2002-S Indiana Silver Quarter Price/Grade Chart